 Talking to the Nuge again, he left me with one more reason to try out his line made by Signal 11 Lures and/or the original Signal 11 brand.
 “Steve is a 9/11 first responder and faithfully served the Newark, New Jersey, Fire Department until his retirement.
 I always want to support the heroes of our military, law enforcement, and first responders.
 Here is a good opportunity to do that.”

-So, with that said, I placed my order, and on this 20th anniversary of 9/11, I suggest you do the same.
+So, with that said, I placed my order, and on the anniversary of 9/11, I suggest you do the same.

 For more, visit signal11lures.com.